kiranmak/draft-detnet-ocn/draft-km-detnet-for-ocn.md

 {: #ocn-flags title="OCN Flags to indicate DetNet Functions"}

 Flowlet nonce:
-:    16-bit. identifies that a packet is associated to a group of packets and shares fate.
+:    16-bit. identifies that a packet is associated with a group of packets and shares fate.
       as an example, an application can set the same nonce for a set of an actuator and sensors. when set to 0, flow id is set to the same value in related flows. when flow id is also 0, no relationship exists.